Get the tools and training you need to design and operate mission-critical systems with confidence

 The continuous monitoring of health metrics is a fundamental part of the deployment process, and this is where AIOps plays a critical role.
 In this blog post, learn how AI and machine learning are used to empower DevOps engineers, monitor the Azure deployment process at scale, detect issues early, and make rollout or rollback decisions based on impact scope and severity.

-Find out how Azure service engineering teams use “postmortems” as a tool for better understanding what went wrong, how it went wrong, and the customer impact of outages—and get insights into postmortem and resiliency threat modeling processes.
+Find out how Azure service engineering teams use “postmortems” as a tool for better understanding what went wrong, how it went wrong, and the customer impact of outages—and get insights into postmortem and resiliency threat modelling processes.

 Learn about the no- and low-impact update technologies—including hot patching, memory-preserving maintenance, and live migration—that Azure uses to maintain its infrastructure with little or no customer impact or downtime.